UniPiTechnology/evok/README.md

 * `wget -qO- http://your.pi.ip.address/rest/relay/3 --post-data='value=1'` sets relay on
 * `wget -qO- http://your.pi.ip.address/rest/relay/3 --post-data='value=0'` sets relay off

-You can also control the UniPi using the [jsonrpclib].
-Below is a simple example, for more information check the evok.py, and unipig.py files.
+You can also control the UniPi using Python library [jsonrpclib].
+See the list of all available methods below.

     from jsonrpclib import Server
     s=Server("http://your.pi.ip.address/rpc")